K8s - Get started

 Using API

-Using the API it's pretty straight forward.
-You will first need some parameters :
+Using the API is straightforward.
+You will first need some parameters:

 • Getting Project ID